-- Fully equipped kit includes the components to repair non-structural cracks in poured basement walls, up to approximately 10 feet, with the use of your own standard caulk gun.
+- Includes the components to repair non-structural cracks in poured basement walls, up to approximately 10 feet, with the use of your own standard caulk gun.

 - Features our premium and highly expandable polyurethane, providing the most user-friendly injection option.
 Includes two universal cartridges to accommodate crack widths from hairline thin to 1/16″ wide.

 - Cracks are completely filled from front-to-back and top-to-bottom to form a flexible and watertight repair.
 Provides the ultimate stop gap against water and soil gases, such as radon.

 - The proven low pressure crack injection process is used by professional contractors and do-it-yourselfers to successfully repair basement wall cracks.